 There’s also a Q&A feature on your listing that allows people to ask questions.
 While anyone can reply with an answer, it’ll reflect well on your business if you’re in there replying, too.

 Using the Google My Business Mobile App

 There’s also a Google My Business app for Android and iOS.
-It’s not as fully-featured as the online portal, but you can do a number of things on-the-go, such as:
+It’s not as full-featured as the online portal, but you can do a number of things on the go, such as: